gclef-cmu/15798-f25/activities/final.md

 High-level guidance on project ideation:

-1. When in doubt, _reduce your scope_.
+1. When in doubt, _narrow your scope_.
 In research you want to be ambitious, though for this class project, I would **strongly prefer to see conclusive answers to narrowly-scoped scientific questions** as opposed to incomplete answers to broadly-scoped questions.
+1. **Think carefully through computing resource constraints**!
+There are significant limitations to what you can do w/ 100 GPU credits on Colab Pro.
+You are welcome to use other computing resources if you have access to them, but if you are limited to Colab, please factor this into your project ideation.
 1. **Supervised learning is your friend!** Generative modeling is flashy and fun but quite challenging.
 I started my research career with a [discrimantive, supervised learning](https://arxiv.org/abs/1703.06891) task before confronting anything generative.
 1. **Pretrained models are your friend!** Our computational resources in this class are _very_ limited.
 You do not have the resources to train a state-of-the-art music generation model, though you may have the resources to [add a new control capability to a pre-trained model](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10536191), or [design a novel use case for a pre-trained model](https://arxiv.org/pdf/2411.09625)
 1. **Synthetic data is your friend!** Evaluation in music is often quite difficult, but through synthetic data, you can [turn nebulous, subjective concepts into objective evaluations](https://arxiv.org/abs/2503.16669).
+1. **Consider benchmarks or data collection efforts**!
+These are often well-scoped / high-impact research contributions that don't require a lot of compute.
 1. For this course, your final project **does not have to be completely novel**.
 E.g., you can reimplement existing methods in a new framework or reproduce results from past work.
 Though, all of your code and writing is expected to be original work.
 1. Some **potential sources of project ideas** may come from:
    1. A curiosity or unanswered question you encountered when reading a paper in the course